RacistGiraffe/CMPE135AHKPLUSPLUS/README.md

 ```
 java -jar /your/path/to/jasmin.jar sample1.j
 java -cp .:/your/path/to/PascalRTL.jar sample1
 NOTE: For the second command, ENSURE there is no tilde (~) in the path.
-If there is, you WILL get errors).
+If there is, you WILL get errors.
 ```
 This will generate a class file (sample1.j) where you can then run it using Jasmin.
 ### Current progress: